 Students may attend dual enrollment classes:

 - At their high school during regular hours

 - At their high school after regular hours, by arrangement.

-- On any Pensacola State College campus with other college students.
+- On any Pensacola State College campus or center with other college students.

 - During summer school.